MI SCHOOL THERAPIST

 Majority of people (75-90%)

-As the largest tier, and the foundation for the entire framework, MI SCHOOL THERAPIST's Tier 1 program, called Psychoeducation, educates a large group (ie, a company, an organization, staff team, school) as a whole with mental wellness education and basic mental health interventions.
-This structure fosters positive relationships among individuals (i.e., residents, employees, students, management).
-It includes proactive behavioral management strategies aimed at normalizing mental health challenges and understanding why they occur.
-Individuals who do not respond to this intervention may require Tier 2.
+As the largest tier and the foundation of the entire framework, MI SCHOOL THERAPIST's Tier 1 program, called Psychoeducation, educates large groups—such as schools, companies, organizations, or staff teams—with basic mental health interventions.
+This structure promotes positive relationships among individuals (i.e., students, residents, employees, management).
+It includes proactive behavioral management strategies aimed at normalizing mental health challenges and explaining why they occur.
+Individuals who do not respond to this intervention may need Tier 2.